Pyroxenium/Basalt/docs/objects/VisualObject/ignoreOffset.md

 ### Description

 Sets whether the object should ignore the offset of its parent frame.
-If set to `true`, the object's position will be absolute on the screen, disregarding any parent offset.
+If set to `true`, the object's position will be absolute.
 By default, this value is set to `false`.

 ### Parameters